DevExpress/devextreme-documentation/concepts/05 Widgets/ButtonGroup/00 Getting Started with ButtonGroup/0 Getting Started with ButtonGroup.md

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_2/GettingStartedWith/ButtonGroup/index.html, /Content/Applications/20_2/GettingStartedWith/ButtonGroup/index.js, /Content/Applications/20_2/GettingStartedWith/ButtonGroup/index.css"></div>

 Refer to the subtopics for details on every configuration step.
-You can also see the full code below:
+You can also see the full code below or download it from the following GitHub repository: <a href="https://github.com/DevExpress-Examples/getting-started-with-buttongroup" target="_blank"> getting-started-with-buttongroup</a>.

 ---
 ##### jQuery